wezm/wezm.net/v2/content/posts/2024/yoga-7x-snapdragon-developer-review/index.md

    caption="Camera bump.") }}

 Instead of a notch there's a slightly taller region at the top of the screen where the camera, and other sensors are.
-The is also a camera bump behind this part of the display.
+There is also a camera bump behind this part of the display.
 I saw at least one video deriding this, but I think it's an excellent compromise.
 The bump on the top edge of the display is a nice affordance for your fingers when opening the laptop.
 It also means there's no